RRFayad/course__express/README.md

      * Saved the Id and Secret in a .env file

 3. Set Up the Authentication

    1. In the app:

-   - Check the passport Files and Passport config
+   - Check the passport Files (created the github Strategy class) and Passport config

    2. In the Routes

    - Created the login route (which called the passport authenticate)

+4. Set Up Session

+- Remembering, session is like the cookie, but session is stored in the server (in the client we only have a session id)
+- Passport work with sessions, guaranteeing that the credential are used only once.
+So, the session is the identifier
+- Steps:
+  1.  install express-session
+  2. Add the sessoin config (check app.js)
+  3. Implement the serializeUser() and deserializeUser()